CIS-566-Fall-2022/final-project/README.md

 According to the reference, the author said he transfered the flip tank particle motion to heightfield.
 So, I created a simple flip tank particle effect and then used the particle velocity to create a velocity field volume.
 However, the reulst seems not correct, it might be the problem that the velocity field has more y direction's velocity.
 So, the terrian move upward rather than moved on xz plane.

+## Milestone 2
+### Yuqi Zhang
+For milestone 2, I finished most part of different weathers, I still getting bugs on thunders and lightning part.

+I did not find a good way to transit different weather smoothly, I may work on that before the final.
+If I cannot find a good way to transit, I may use keyframe to present different weathers.